 |Revenue TTM||$73 million|

 |Return on equity TTM||7.96%|

 TTM: trailing 12 months

-There are currently 78,990 Codorus Valley Bancorp shares held short by investors – that's known as Codorus Valley Bancorp's "short interest".
-This figure is 8.3% down from 86,144 last month.
+There are currently 93,750 Codorus Valley Bancorp shares held short by investors – that's known as Codorus Valley Bancorp's "short interest".
+This figure is 7.6% up from 87,134 last month.

 There are a few different ways that this level of interest in shorting Codorus Valley Bancorp shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Codorus Valley Bancorp.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Codorus Valley Bancorp.

 Find out more about how you can short Codorus Valley Bancorp stock.